Triton365/BlockState/README.md

 tellraw @a {"nbt":"HandItems[0].tag","entity":"0-0-0-0-0"}
 kill 0-0-0-0-0
 ```
-The returned item's `tag` itself is the blockstate data, usually structured like this:<br>
+The returned item's `tag` itself is the BlockState data, usually structured like this:<br>
 ```
 tag:{Name:"minecraft:...",Properties:{...}}
 ```